InteractiveCourses/Interactive/EN/09-Strings-and-Text-Processing/07-splitting-strings.md

 [slide]
 # Splitting Strings
+One of the most flexible methods for working with strings is **Split(…)**.
+It allows us to split a string by a separator or an array of possible separators.
 - To split a string by given separator(s) use the following method:

 ```csharp
 string[] Split(params char[] separator)